Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

       "All letters":compute_received_letters
     }
 )

 ```

-Additionally, we define a new function to collect data on the model level.
-This function just collects all received letters from all agents into one number.
+Additionally, we define a new function to collect data at the model level.
+This function just collects the total number of letters received by all agents.

 ```python
 def compute_received_letters(model):